Confidentiality

 Choosing to use mediation gives the parties privacy that wouldn’t be present in a classic divorce trial.
 Everyone going through this emotional journey deserves to have confidentiality when resolving such important issues.

-The State Law says that no one, not even two parties, can use what is said in mediation against one another in court.
+State Law says that no one, not even two parties, can use what is said in mediation against each other in court.
 What happens in mediation is as confidential as settlement agreements between parties and their lawyers.
-The promise of privacy is one extremely valued in the field of mediation which is why most parties that choose mediation choose it for the confidentiality reason.
+The promise of privacy is one extremely valued in the field of mediation, which is why most parties that choose mediation choose it for the confidentiality reason.

 Encourages cooperation, not competition

-The encouragement of cooperation is not only to make this process as quick and painless as possible, but it tries to get the parties to a collaborative outcome.
-Arguments cause stress and an overwhelming anger, something definitely not needed.
-Mediation tries to take the calmest approach at solving different issues.
+The encouragement of cooperation is not only to make this process as quick and painless as possible, but it attempts to get the parties to a collaborative outcome.
+Arguments cause stress and overwhelming anger.
+Mediation takes the calmest approach to solving different issues.

 Protects long term family relationships

-If two parties are arguing, you can be sure that their families are learning of the issues as well.
-Mediation takes a turn from that and tries to provide a new outlook such as agreeing instead of arguing.
+If two parties are arguing, you can be sure that their families are learning about the issues too.
+Mediation takes a step back from that and tries to provide a new outlook, encouraging cooperation instead of arguing.

 Mediation is a process that provides a two-way conversation in order to reach mutual resolution.
-The mediator will try to provide alternate solutions for the parties to consider while coming up with suitable outcomes .
-Often couples learn in mediation new ways to communicate with each other in a business-like way that benefits them and their families for years to come.
+The mediator will try to provide alternate solutions for the parties to consider while coming up with suitable outcomes.
+Often couples learn in mediation new ways to communicate with each other in a business-like manner that benefit themselves and their families for years to come.

 Benefits children by reducing conflict

 Parents going through a divorce strive to do what is right for their children.
-Mediation provides a less emotional journey for the children, as well as for both parties.
-If parents are more collaborative and less combative, it gives the children a calmer outlook on what the future may bring.
+Mediation provides a less emotional journey for the children, as well as for the parties dissolving their marriage.
+When parents are more collaborative and less combative, it gives the children a calmer outlook on what the future may bring.
 The mediation process is an excellent way to achieve a parenting plan that works best for everyone.

 Children do adjust to having two loving homes.
-We are aware that children suffer not necessarily from the actual divorce but from the intensity and duration of their parents’ conflict.
-(Kelly and Wallerstein, Surviving the Breakup) It is important to find new ways to reduce the conflict and increase the cooperation for the sake of the children.
+We are aware that children suffer — not necessarily from the actual divorce but from the intensity and duration of their parents’ conflict (Kelly and Wallerstein, Surviving the Breakup).
+We believe it is important to find new ways to reduce parental conflict and increase cooperation for the sake of the children.

 Establishes a Foundation for Parenting Partnership

-Mediation was formed on cooperation, not competition.
-Since both parties are searching for a simple resolution the goal becomes mutual which starts the divorce process out on the right foot.
+Mediation was forged to encourage cooperation, not competition.
+Since both parties are searching for a simple resolution, the goal becomes mutual, which starts the divorce process out on the right foot.
 Having the same goals in mind for the children allows the parties to come together to focus on a better future with everyone’s best interests in mind.

 Controls Financial and Emotional Costs of Divorce

 Most of all, mediation controls expenses both mentally and financially.
-Financially mediation costs much less than a typical divorce may, by about two to ten times lower in expenses.
-This lets the parties have money to each start over and begin a new life.
+Financially, mediation costs much less than a typical divorce; there is a reduction in expenses of about two to ten times.
+This allows the parties to be financially stable to each start afresh and begin a new life.